axz91/starter-hugo-research-group/content/home/welcome.md

 ---
 <br>

-At **Sequencing Master**, we provided an interdisplinary data analysis service for biomedical researchers.
+At **Sequencing Master LLC**, we provided an interdisplinary data analysis service for biomedical researchers.